davidcastellanos/java_jdbc/README.md

-# Java JDBC and JPA
+# Java JDBC

-repository for database manipulation practice (CRUD) on SQL database using java JDBC and Spring JPA
+repository for database manipulation practice (CRUD) on SQL database using java JDBC